thehyve/fairspace-keycloak-configuration/README.md

 This section describes the mapping of Keycloak concepts to Fairspace concepts.

 ### Hyperspace
 Within keycloak, a hyperspace corresponds with a realm.
-When setting it up, a realm role `workspace-coordinator` is created, that allows one to actually add users to groups.
+When setting it up, two roles are added:
+* `workspace-coordinator`, that allows one to actually add users to groups.
 Please note that a user needs specific permissions on group level to actually manage group membership.
 See the next paragraph.
+* `organisation-admin`, that allows to create new workspaces

 ### Workspace